Hyrox: Sponsorship and prize money

 2021 Hyrox World Championships start line in Leipzig, Germany.

-By season 3 of Hyrox (2020–2021) it had attracted investments from Infront Sports & Media Group and sponsorships with global brands, Red Bull and Puma.
+By season 3 of Hyrox (2020–2021) it had attracted investments from Infront Sports & Media Group and sponsorships by global brands Red Bull and Puma.
 Prize money for the elite event has grown year on year.
 Other major events have received prize payouts in addition to the World Championships.
 For the 2023–2024 Hyrox World Championship, the total prize purse was $150,000 split between the male and female elite fields, with the winner receiving $25,000.

 In 2024, Hyrox announced a relay event with representatives from 20 different countries as captains, with the freedom to pick their teams from any athlete of that country.
 At the World Championships in Nice, France, the relay will take place as the final event with the winning team taking home $20,000 in prize money ($5,000 per athlete).

 Format

 Hyrox combines running with functional exercise stations, where participants run 1 km, followed by one functional exercise station, repeated eight times.
 Each race is hosted indoors in exhibition halls or convention centers.
 Occasional events have been hosted outdoors, including Miami in 2023.
+The world's first fully equipped outdoor HYROX Gym was built at Club La Santa in Lanzarote, Spain, in May 2024.

 This race format remains consistent across the globe, enabling global leaderboards and a cumulative World Championships at the end of each race season.
 At the event's functional exercise stations, participants are required to complete the following: